FUNDAMENTAL SKILLS AND TIPS

 Below is Michael's preferred approach.

 The secondary zones are the edges along the point.
-These areas offer great opportunities to cast to cruising fish that are often on the hunt.
+These areas offer great opportunities to cast to cruising fish that are often aggressive and on the hunt.
 You need to be ready, and to be able to cast accurately in front of the fish, leading them to your fly.